The Unforgiven (1960 film): Production

 The Unforgiven was the final Hecht-Hill-Lancaster (HHL) production.
 It had a projected budget of $3 million, which expanded to $5.5 million.
-Original screenwriter JP Miller was replaced by Ben Maddow, original director Delbert Mann was replaced by John Huston, and plans for Richard Burton in the role that eventually went to Audie Murphy were stopped when Burton demanded equal billing with Burt Lancaster, which Lancaster refused.
+Original screenwriter JP Miller was replaced by Ben Maddow, original director Delbert Mann was replaced by John Huston, and plans for Richard Burton to play Cash Zachary were stopped when Burton demanded equal billing with Burt Lancaster, which Lancaster refused.
+The role then went to Audie Murphy.

-Production was suspended for several months in 1959 after Hepburn broke her back when she fell off a horse while rehearsing a scene.
+Production was suspended for several months in 1959 after Audrey Hepburn broke her back when she fell off a horse while rehearsing a scene.
 Although she eventually recovered, the accident was blamed for a subsequent miscarriage that Hepburn suffered.
 According to several published biographies of Hepburn, she blamed herself for the accident and all but disowned the film, although she did complete it when she was well enough to return to work.
-Hepburn stepped away from acting the next year to give birth to another child, returning to the screen with Breakfast at Tiffany's (1961).
+Hepburn stepped away from acting the next year to give birth to Sean Hepburn Ferrer, returning to the screen with Breakfast at Tiffany's (1961).

 Huston battled with HHL, the production company financing the film, because HHL wanted a more commercial and less controversial film, while Huston wanted to make a statement about racism in America.
-The result was that neither side received exactly what they had wanted.
+The result was that neither side received exactly what it had wanted.
 Huston's cinematographer of choice, Oswald Morris, was unavailable, causing Huston to not talk to Morris for several years.
 John Saxon had signed a three-picture deal with HHL.
-Scenes featuring Saxon were deleted without the director's consent.
+Scenes featuring Saxon's character Johnny Portugal were deleted without the director's consent.

 The name "Lost Bird" is applied by some Plains Indian tribes to native children adopted by whites.
-It was popularized by Zintkala Nuni, a Hunkpapa Lakotah survivor of the Wounded Knee Massacre, taken by Leonard Wright Colby and raised by his wife Clara Bewick Colby, whose widely circulated feminist newspaper The Woman's Tribune carried a column on Zintkala for many years.
+It was popularized by Zintkála Nuni, a Hunkpapa Lakotah survivor of the Wounded Knee Massacre, taken by Leonard Wright Colby and raised by his wife Clara Bewick Colby, whose widely circulated feminist newspaper The Woman's Tribune carried a column on Nuni for many years.
 The Lost Bird Society helps to reunite these adopted children with their birth families.

+Though released in 1960, the film is copyrighted in the end credits to the year MCMLVIX, a number that does not tally in Roman numerals.
+It appears to say 1955+9.
+If the filmmakers were attempting to say 1959 (the year of production), it should read MCMLIX.
+The 1959 version of The Thirty-Nine Steps makes the same error in its opening credits.

 Reception

 In 1968, Stanley Kauffmann of The New Republic described the film as "ludicrous".
+Bosley Crowther, in his review for The New York Times, stated that Huston "who made a "different" Western in his The Treasure of Sierra Madre [sic], has obviously tried to make another in The Unforgiven," and "the gritty aspect of the ranching frontier, the tough, robust nature of its people, the touchiness of the mystery are all well and tensely brought together within Mr. Huston's crunching scenes," but that "Those who expect to see a settlement of the racial question will not be satisfied."